-Two days after that, she had her out for a walk.
+Two days after that, Jennifer had her out for a walk.
 Her tail was between her legs, she shook, she drooled and was completely shut down in fear.
 After going in with her every other day, it took a little while but eventually one day Jennifer approached and she got up and wagged her tail.
-She took her every where- into town, around people and eventually ended up fostering her.
-Obviously fostering was out of the question as she's been through so much, Jennifer couldn't bare to see her go with anyone else so she adopted her.
+Jennifer took her everywhere- into town, around people and eventually ended up fostering her.
+Obviously fostering was out of the question as she’s been through so much, Jennifer couldn’t bare to see her go with anyone else so she adopted her.
 Ranch is now working to help other fearful dogs.
-She loves playing tug of war with Elvis and is an example ambassador for all shelter dogs- that most, given time, can heal from their scars.
+She loves playing tug of war and is an example ambassador for all shelter dogs- that most, given time, can heal from their scars.
 Ranch is a part of the family and prefers to be co-pilot when driving to clients houses to go to work.
-She is truly a great dog that has entered Jennifer's life.
+She is truly a great dog that has become Jennifer’s shadow.

 Although Mitten isn’t a dog, she seems to think she’s one.
 Mitten was purely an accidental arrival.
 One day while Jennifer was out in the desert training protection dogs, a drugged out lady pulled up in a beat up car and threw two kittens out her window.
 The kittens headed for shelter in some bushes and Jennifer and her friend were only able to find one.
 Seeing that the little kitty was horribly sick with a respiratory problem, Jennifer hauled her off that day back home in a dog crate to her vet.
 After nursing her back to health, the sweet little kitten had found a home with three German Shepherds who had never lived with a cat before.
 Of course interested in the behavioral aspect, Jennifer documented what she did daily to have them all get along.
 Now Mitten is a fierce hunter in Colorado and also has to be kept inside if the dogs go for a walk.
 She will walk along with everyone to the point of exhaustion and Jennifer has had to carry her home on many of occasions.
 Although Mitten is very sweet, she can also be a trouble maker and has absolutely no fear of dogs.
 She has been known to interrupt classes with her antics of playing with dog tails or chasing mice.
 Mitten is very close to Elvis, Dylan & Lola and will often lay with them in their dog beds.
 She is spayed and was named because of her two front white paws.
 Mitten is estimated to be around 3 years old.

 Johnny was named after Johnny Cash or Johnny Knoxville depending on the day.
-He is around a year old as of Jan.
+He was around a year old as of Jan.
 2010.
 Jennifer rescued Johnny from the Longmont, Colorado Humane Society Animal Shelter as another friend for Mitten.
-He often displayed aggressive cat behavior (hence his name for being a little bad) but since settling in and getting lots of calm reinforcement, he now likes to be held and pet which posed a big problem in the beginning.
-Johnny has come very far and is proving to be a great cat and a fierce hunter- keeping mice and insects at bay, he is a top predator in the house.
-He loves to scratch and attempt to cover his food like a mountain lion and also loves to run and slide across the kitchen floor on his furry white paws.
-Greenies are his favorite treat and anything mouse related is his favorite toy.
-Johnny has sometimes been known to torture Elvis by running and swatting his tail from behind.
-A little mischievous but a lot of fun is this little kitten...
+He often displayed aggressive cat behavior (hence his name for being a little bad) but as he settled in and got lots of calm reinforcement and attention, he very much liked to be held and pet which was impossible in the beginning.
+Johnny had come very far and proved to be a great cat and a fierce hunter- keeping mice and insects at bay, he was a top predator in the house.
+He loved to scratch and attempt to cover his food like a mountain lion and also loved to run and slide across the kitchen floor on his furry white paws.
+Greenies were his favorite treat and anything mouse related was his favorite toy.
+Sadly, Johnny got out of the house one day on the Ranch in Arizona and was eaten by a coyote.
+He was around 4 years old and is truly missed…